mxeng/mcp-docs/labs/Lab-3.md

 3. Demonstrate a push button being used to toggle the state of the 12 volt lamp using an interrupt
 4. Demonstrate a 12 volt DC motor being controlled via darlington driver, with a debounced interrupt driven push button.
    - Show the circuit to a lab demonstrator prior to powering the circuit.
 5. Describe the function of the flyback diode in the darlington driver and motor circuit.
-Explain what happens to the current flow when the motor is switched off (with and without the flyback diode)5
+Explain what happens to the current flow when the motor is switched off (with and without the flyback diode)